 Cincinnati, OH 45215, USA

 High temperature superheated mix of steam-air or steam-gas output.
 Superheated steam is a odorless high temperature gas (not to be confused with hot water mist).
-Several options available and optional and recommended.
+Unit includes 1v OPUMP for metered water flow.
+Several options available and recommended.

 Frequency: 50/60 HZ

 Current: Approx. 9 Amps @ 110VAC

 Power Consumption: ~1000 Watts

 Potential uses: For drying, cleaning, layering, epoxy drying and other film uses where superheated steam is required at one atmospheric pressure.
 Ideal for steam drying or steam oxidation.
 Product has uses in surface technologies, cleaning technologies, drying technologies, curing technologies, nano technologies.
 Attempt use also for precipitating crystals of several small sizes including nano crystals from solutions.
 Precipitation droplet sizes may be controlled by controlling rate of cooling, impingement conditions and type of surface.

 High Humidity Control: Steam temperature and the relative mass of moisture in steam-air mixture (specific humidity) depends on water valve setting and air inflow setting.
 This unique device can give more than 40% specific humidity at temperatures greater than 100C (compare with a specific humidity of less than 3% in fully saturated air at room temperature i.e. air with RH=100%).